RedSamurai07/Demand-Forecasting-at-Scale/README.md

 ### Data structure and initial checks

-Data Infrastructure: Pipeline automatically ingests real-time data from public endpoints via cron jobs.
+Data Infrastructure:

+Built on the Kaggle Walmart Recruiting: Store Sales Forecasting dataset (45 stores, historical weekly sales 2010–2012).
+Pipeline is designed to support automated ingestion from live endpoints in a production deployment.

 ### Tools
 - Excel : Google Sheets - Check for data types, Table formatting